jedhsu/fractal/README.md

 ## Remarks

 - The folders `_op` contain the interfaces of a struct.
 This is a personal style preference for modularity.
-- The underlines of a filename mean it is an associated type, rather than privacy.
+- The `_prefix` naming scheme of a file indicates association, rather than privacy.

 ## Acknowledgments